animagram-jp/.github/README.md

-// this file partially includes contents that untranslated (Japanese) expressions.
+// this file includes contents that untranslated expressions (ja).

 # animagram-rule